This payment helps eligible workers with some of the costs that can be associated with returning to work.

 - coal miners

-- volunteers prescribed by the Workers Compensation (Bush Fire, Emergency and Rescue Services) Act 1987
+- volunteers prescribed by the Workers Compensation (Bush Fire, Emergency and Rescue Services) Act 1987, or other voluntary work or unpaid employment.

 What is it?